Via inhabitat.com, 29/08/2011

 We already know LED lights make an outstanding difference in efficient energy use, but production on a large scale for a great price has the potential to change India's industrial persona all together.
 The country is expected to build 80 new coal-fired power plants in the next 5 years to keep up with growing electricity needs.
 Simply changing the lightbulbs to LEDs could reduce this demand by 40%.

-Moreover, the production of the LED bulb could mean an incredible boost for the Indian economy.
-The Indian government is targeting LED light production as it is quickly growing into a $100 billion global industry.
-Jim Haworth, chairman and chief executive officer of Lighting Science Group said, “As India undergoes an infrastructure transformation in the next few years, the country has an unprecedented opportunity to leapfrog the rest of the world by becoming an early, large-scale adopter of LED technology.”
+Moreover, the production of the LED bulb could mean an incredible boost for the Indian .
+The Indian is targeting LED light production as it is quickly growing into a $100 billion global industry.
+Jim Haworth, chairman and chief executive officer of Lighting Science Group said, “As India undergoes an infrastructure transformation in the next few years, the country has an unprecedented opportunity to leapfrog the rest of the world by becoming an early, large-scale adopter of LED .”

 Both Lighting Science Group and Dixon Technologies are braced for their new bulb to become one of the best-selling lighting products in the world.